Minhaj10/Minhaj10/README.md

 I'm a computer science student who is passionate about writing code, solving problems, automating stuff, and building software.

-- 🔭 I’m currently a final year student at Metropolitan Unversity,Sylhet,Bangladesh.Studying computer science.
+- 🔭 I’m currently a fresh graduate from Metropolitan Unversity,Sylhet,Bangladesh.
-- 📚 I dedicated my most of the time in compititive programming.
+- 📚 I dedicated my most of the time of university period in compititive programming.
 Besides this I have good knowledge in React framework.
 Currently learning backend web development using NodeJS, ExpressJS and MongoDB.
 - :monocle_face: I’m looking for a software Engineering Job.
 - :black_heart:  ![Specialist](https://img.shields.io/badge/-Specialist-blue) on Codeforces(Higest rating-1400)
 - :black_heart: ⭐️⭐️⭐️⭐️ on Codechef(Higest rating-1820)